upbound/configuration-azure-database/README.md

 In this specific configuration, the Azure database API contains:

 - **an [Azure database](/apis/definition.yaml) custom resource type.**
-- **Composition of the Azure database resources:** Configured in [/apis/composition.yaml](/apis/composition.yaml), it provisions an Azure database and resources in the `upbound-system` namespace.
+- **Composition of the Azure database resources:** Configured in [/apis/composition.yaml](/apis/composition.yaml), it provisions an Azure database and auxiliary managed resources.

 This repository contains an Composite Resource (XR) file.